Mark (rapper): 2019–2026: SuperM, rejoining NCT Dream, and departure from NCT

-On May 16, 2024, Mark announced the start of his solo album, set to be released in February 2025, with a digital single titled "200."
-The new song "200" is a drum & bass track based on rock sounds, featuring a captivating blend of early 2000s electric guitar sounds and lyrical melodies.
+On May 16, 2024, Mark announced the start of his solo album, set to be released in February 2025, with a digital single titled "200".
+The new song "200" is a drum & bass track with rock sounds, featuring a captivating blend of early 2000s electric guitar sounds and lyrical melodies.
 The lyrics convey the meaning of love, describing how two people make each other shine brighter and how their relationship becomes more perfect when they are together.

 On December 11, 2024, it was confirmed that Mark would release his new single, "Fraktsiya", featuring Lee Young-ji, along with a music video.
 The single "Fraktsiya" is a hip-hop track defined by its powerful 808 bass and highly repetitive synthesizer sounds over a house-style chord progression.
-'Fraktsiya,' which means 'spy' in Russian, is referenced in the lyrics to describe Mark and Lee Young-ji's experiences navigating between K-pop and hip-hop.
-The comparison highlights their ability to move between the two genres like 'spies,' showcasing their confidence and skill in delivering impressive performances across both fields.
+"Fraktsiya", which means "spy" in Russian, is referenced in the lyrics to describe Mark and Lee's experiences navigating between K-pop and hip-hop.
+The comparison highlights their ability to move between the two genres like "spies", showcasing their confidence and skill in delivering impressive performances across both fields.
 Subsequently, the release of his solo album, originally scheduled for February 2025, was postponed to April 2025, with SM Entertainment stating that the delay was to 'ensure better quality'.

 Mark's debut studio album, The Firstfruit, was released on April 7, 2025.
 The album featured the lead single titled "1999".

+On April 8, Mark concluded his contract with SM Entertainment, exactly ten years after his debut.
+The agency stated that the decision followed an "extensive conversations" regarding his future path, and includes his departure from all NCT sub-units, including NCT 127 and NCT Dream.

+2026–present: Upper Room, UNEP attendance, and T-shirt controversy

+On June 3, Mark announced via Instagram the creation of his new label, Upper Room following his departure from his former label, SM Entertainment, and groups such as NCT U and NCT 127.

+At the official United Nations Environment Programme observance of World Environment Day on June 5 in Baku, Azerbaijan, Mark performed an unreleased acoustic song inspired by Kenya's Maasai Mara National Reserve, following a visit to the country and UNEP headquarters earlier in the year.

+On June 23, Mark drew controversy after photos were posted showing him at a post-content filming wearing a T-shirt displaying the Confederate battle flag, a symbol historically associated with the Confederate States of America and widely regarded as representing racism and the Defense of Slavery.
+Following public backlash, the photos were deleted.
+A few hours after the photos were uploaded, Upper Room issued a public apology.
+On August 24, Mark issued his own apology.